Chaitalykundu/Web-Development/01-HTML/1-Basics/16-Froms/00-theory.md

+# Overview

+- Introduction
+- Syntax
+- Example
+- Default CSS Settings
+- Specifications
+- Tag-specific attribute
+- Common Image Formats
+- Global attribute
+- Event attribute

+&nbsp;

+&nbsp;

+&nbsp;

 - An HTML `form` is a section of a document which contains controls such as text fields, password fields, checkboxes, radio buttons, submit button, menus etc.

 &nbsp;

+&nbsp;

 # Why use HTML Form

-- HTML forms are required if you want to collect some data from the site visitor.
+HTML forms are required if you want to collect some datas from the site visitor.

-- For example: If a user want to purchase some items on internet, he/she must fill the form such as shipping address and credit/debit card details so that item can be sent to the given address.
+For example: If a user want to purchase some items on internet, he/she must fill the form such as shipping address and credit/debit card details so that item can be sent to the given address.

 &nbsp;